-1.05 In some of the arrangements only tip and ring are to be furnished to the CPE.
-Disposition of the other leads should be per local instructions.
+1.05 In some of the arrangements, only tip and ring are to be furnished to the CPE.Disposition of the other leads should be per local instructions.

 Note: Circuit incompatibility may occur involving the spare leads if a change of service is installed, ie, RJ21X, if installed originally, would not be compatible with a subsequent installation of RJ22X.
-Whenever service is altered at a location involving registration USOC codes, verify that all appearances are properly wired.
+Whenever service is altered at a location involving registration Uniform Service Order Codes (USOCs), check that all appearances are properly wired.

 1.06 Unless otherwise specifically required by a particular wiring arrangement, access to the required leads can be at any access point.
 If installed in a large key system with color-keyed backboards, the auxiliary (yellow) field should be used; otherwise, access at satellite closets, distribution boxes, connecting blocks, etc.

-- 1.07 When necessary to access leads in COM KEY\ installations, wire as follows: - COM KEY 416-Tip and ring ahead of the line circuit can be obtained only at the 91A connecting block for the primary station.
+- 1.07 When necessary to access leads in COM KEY installations, wire as follows: - (a) COM KEY 416-Tip and ring ahead of the line circuit can be obtained only at the 91A connecting block for the primary station.
 A and A1 will require use of a KS-19252 adapter in the cabling loop.
 A short length of connector cable must be plugged into the adapter and the raw end terminated on a 66-type connecting block.
 The required leads are then accessed on the connecting block.
-Where T, R, A, and A1 are required behind the line circuit, the KS-19252 adapter and short connector cable are again used but all leads are accessed on the 66-type connecting block.
-Refer to Section 518-450-105 for information on COM KEY 416.
+Where T, R, A, and A1 are required behind the line circuit, the KS-19252 adapter and short connector cable are again used, but all leads are accessed on the 66-type connecting